 There is no substitute for obedience training and practicing basic dog commands with your dog.
 Managing playtime by delivering a firm “No” from the sidelines takes practice.
 Being ready to actually step in with a leash and remove your dog from a situation, at least for a few cool-down minutes, is an essential owner action that can help avoid the rough dog play of an overexcited dog.

 Dog parks are a great concept but unfortunately some of the dogs (and owners) you find there are not on their best behavior.
 Some owners feel that dog parks are a place for dogs to blow off steam, run free, and get charged up without much (if any) supervision.
-Going to a dog park often encourages rough dog play and can compromise all the dog training you’ve done to get your pet into a calm mind state.
+Going to a dog park often encourages rough dog play and can compromise all the dog training you’ve done to get your pet into a calm mental state.
 This can compel you to manage other owners’ badly behaving dogs, which may put you in a difficult conversation with those owners.
 For this reason, we do not recommend dog parks.

 Learn to trust your dog and know his needs for respectful playtime.
 When you choose respectful play situations for your dog you are standing up for a key responsibility of pet ownership and the value of dog obedience.
 By advocating for your own pet you will begin to see more respect and appreciation in a relationship built on healthy play.